If you don't get what you want, it's your fault.

 Truth is what you subjectively believe to be true.
 The truth is different for everyone - truths are all about your destiny and current and future circumstances, and you're the one who gets to create them.
 If, for instance, someone yells "You can't handle the truth!" at you, what they perceive to be "the truth" is only opinion, not fact, and your perception of "the truth" is modelled by your circumstances, thoughts & opinions.

-Veritas in Negotio: the truth is negotiable.
-As followers of The Law of Attraction, that is one of our biggest beliefs and values.
-"Truth" is just a synonym for "belief" or "opinion".
+Veritas in Negotio means Truth in Business.
+Some alternatively translate this Latin phrase as meaning "Truth is Negotiable" -- and as followers of The Law of Attraction, that is one of our biggest beliefs and values.
+"Truth" is just a synonym for "belief" or "opinion" -- and truth in business is indeed negotiable.

 Facts, on the other hand, are objective reality.
 They are statements and ideas scientifically & mathematically proven only by what exists in the material world, and the laws of physics and biology.
 Facts are science, as they're backed by science: any arguments against such ideas would be unfounded and false.
 An example of a fact known by everyone is water is composed of two atoms of hydrogen, and one of oxygen.